SithPotato/SithPotato/README.md

+👋 About Me

-I'm currently a second-year Computer Science student, on my way to my third year.
-I'm actively looking to grow as a developer and gain hands-on industry experience.
+I’m currently a second-year Computer Science student, soon entering my third year.
+I’m passionate about software development and actively seeking opportunities to gain hands-on experience and grow as a developer.

-🌱 About Me
+🎓 Education

-🎓 Pursuing a Bachelor's degree in Computer Science
+Bachelor’s Degree in Computer Science (in progress)

+💻 Technical Focus
-💻 Working on improving my skills in software engineering languages and tools

-📁 Repositories include projects and assignments from my college courses
+Improving my skills in software engineering with a focus on Python, HTML, and CSS.
+My repositories include academic projects and personal experiments to reinforce my learning.

-🧠 Always learning and exploring new technologies
+🚀 Always Learning
+Exploring new technologies, tools, and best practices to become a proficient full stack developer.

 🎯 Goals

-Get better at writing clean, efficient code
+Write clean, efficient, and maintainable code

-Contribute to open-source or team projects
+Contribute to open-source or collaborative team projects

+Gain real-world development experience

-⚡ Hobbies
+⚡ Interests

-🏋️‍♂️ Working out
+🏋️‍♂️ Fitness and working out

-💻 Coding

-🎮 Playing video games
+💻 Programming and building projects

+🎮 Gaming in my downtime

-Feel free to check out my repos and follow along on my journey!
+Feel free to explore my repositories and follow along on my journey into full stack development!